-Amount Unrecognized tax benefits balance at December 31, 2009 \$41,135 Increases related to current and prior year tax positions 251 Settlements and lapses in statutes of limitations 0 Unrecognized tax benefits balance at December 31, 2010 41,386 Increases related to current and prior year tax positions 899 Settlements and lapses in statutes of limitations (9,490) Unrecognized tax benefits balance at December 31, 2011 32,795 Increases related to current and prior year tax positions 475 Settlements and lapses in statutes of limitations (50) Unrecognized tax benefits balance at December 31, 2012 \$33,220
+Amount Unrecognized tax benefits balance at December 31, 2010 \$41,386 Increases related to current and prior year tax positions 899 Settlements and lapses in statutes of limitations (9,490) Unrecognized tax benefits balance at December 31, 2011 32,795 Increases related to current and prior year tax positions 475 Settlements and lapses in statutes of limitations (50) Unrecognized tax benefits balance at December 31, 2012 33,220 Increases related to current and prior year tax positions 2,653 Settlements and lapses in statutes of limitations (373) Unrecognized tax benefits balance at December 31, 2013 \$35,500

-Included in the balances of unrecognized tax benefits at December 31, 2012 are \$0.1 million of tax benefits that, if recognized, would affect the effective tax rate.
+Included in the balances of unrecognized tax benefits at December 31, 2013 are \$62,000 of tax benefits that, if recognized, would affect the effective tax rate.

 The Company recognizes interest and penalties related to unrecognized tax benefits in the provision for income taxes.
-As of December 31, 2012 and 2011, the Company recorded approximately \$0.2 million and \$0.2 million, respectively, of accrued interest related to uncertain tax positions.
+As of December 31, 2013 and 2012, the Company recorded approximately \$0 and \$0.2 million, respectively, of accrued interest related to uncertain tax positions.

-In the fourth quarter of 2013, the Company expects to release \$71,000 of its liability for unrecognized tax benefits due to the expiration of the statute of limitations applicable to the 2008 taxable year.
+In the fourth quarter of 2014, the Company expects to release \$62,000 of its liability for unrecognized tax benefits due to the expiration of the statute of limitations applicable to the 2009 taxable year.

 The Company and its subsidiaries file U.S., state, and foreign income tax returns in jurisdictions with various statutes of limitations.
-The California Franchise Tax Board is currently conducting an examination of the Company's California income tax returns for 2006 and 2007.
-The Company is also subject to various federal income tax examinations for the 2003 through 2011 calendar years due to the availability of net operating loss carryforwards.
+In the fourth quarter of 2013, the Company reduced its uncertain tax liability by approximately \$552,000, including a related interest accrual of approximately \$236,000, due to the expiration of the statute of limitations applicable to the 2008 taxable year and the completion of its 2006 and 2007 state tax returns.
+The Company is also subject to various federal income tax examinations for the 2003 through 2012 calendar years due to the availability of net operating loss carryforwards.
 The Company believes appropriate provisions for all outstanding issues have been made for all jurisdictions and all open years.
 However, because audit outcomes and the timing of audit settlements are subject to significant uncertainty, the Company's current estimate of the total amounts of unrecognized tax benefits could increase or decrease for all open years.

-11. Commitments and Contingencies
+.
+Commitments and Contingencies